gromerol/utilerias/php/documentation/index.md

 To access this module from JavaScript, you would do the following:

-	var php = require("ti.php");
+	var PHP = require('ti.php');

-The php variable is a reference to the Module object.
+The PHP variable is a reference to the Module object.

 ## Reference
 Documentation of available functions as well as details of these functions can be found here: